autumn-mck/site-astro/src/content/markdownPosts/gnss/index.md

 - As the idea for the project was originally inspired by the movie WarGames, the system should have a similar aesthetic to the "war room" in the movie [5] (colour scheme, font, etc.)
 - The system should be able to run for a period of one month without crashing or encountering other issues.
 (Due to the time constraints of this project, this is the longest possible significant amount of time)
-- The system should process data in real-time, i.e. within one cycle of mains power - 50hz, so 20ms. (not end-to-end latency as dependant on too many uncontrollable external factors, e.g. screen refresh rate)
+- The system should process data in real-time, i.e. within one cycle of mains power - 50hz, so 20ms. (not end-to-end latency as dependent on too many uncontrollable external factors, e.g. screen refresh rate)
 - The application should allows multiple colour schemes to be selected from, e.g. a light theme to adapt to brighter environments
 - Application should be configurable through a configuration file in a human readable format, i.e. no need to change the code to change which windows appear on startup
 - Chosen map projection should attempt to minimise distortion or aim for equal-area projection (rather than preserving Rhumb lines as straight lines (i.e. Mercator projection))